-Since an unsafe condition has been identified that is likely to exist or develop on other airplanes of the same type design registered in the United States, the proposed AD would require accomplishment of the actions specified in the service bulletins described previously.
+Since an unsafe condition has been identified that is likely to exist or develop on other airplanes of the same type design registered in the United States, the proposed AD would supersede AD 90-19-06 to require replacement of the MLG actuator fitting bolts with new, improved bolts.
+This proposed AD also would revise the applicability of the existing AD.
+The actions would be required to be accomplished in accordance with the service bulletin described previously.